lunduniversity/introsofteng/README.md

 * [2018](https://github.com/lunduniversity/introsofteng/releases/tag/v1.5-final2018) - Introduced RoboCode projects and the LU Rumble.
 16 teams with 6 students, each fielding up to 5 bots.
 * 2019 - Made the lab sessions mandatory.
 Updated roles, all students are now developers+testers and then has yet another role.
 * 2020 - New course code ETSA03.
 Forced into an online format due to Covid-19.
 The project instructions reached v1.0.
+* 2021 - The course will again be given in an online format.
+Travis CI will be replaced by GitHub Actions.

 ## Contents of this repo